PHPMailer: how to send emails easily

 $mail->addBCC('info@example.com', 'name');

-Don’t forget the content of your email!
-This content will usually consist of a subject and a text, which can be specified as both HTML and non-HTML versions.
-It’s important to note that older software may not be able to handle the current HTML5 standard, so it may be worthwhile to create your email using HTML.
+Don’t forget the contents of your email.
+This usually consists of a subject and a text, which can be specified as both HTML and non-HTML versions.
+It’s important to note that older software may not be able to handle the current HTML5 standard, so it may be a good idea to create your email using HTML.

-You can also send attachments easily with PHPMailer using the addAttachment function.
-Images, music, documents, videos, and GIFs can also be sent with PHPMailer.
-You can also rename your attachments with an optional second parameter which are transferred to the function.
+You can also easily send attachments with PHPMailer using the addAttachment function.
+Images, music, documents, videos and GIFs can also be sent with PHPMailer.
+You can also rename your attachments with an optional second parameter which is transferred to the function.

 $mail->isHTML(true);